Drop and cover

 Option 2: Evacuate

-If you don't think it's safe to stay where you are, get out as soon as it is safe to do so.
+If you don't think it's safe to stay where you are, get out as soon as it's safe to do so.

 - Decide where you're going.
 If possible, have a plan before you venture out.
 Find out if there's a safe place local authorities are sending people to.
 This may be a shelter.

 - Use the stairs.
 Never use an elevator.
-If there are aftershocks, power outages or other damage you could be trapped.
+You could be trapped if there are aftershocks, power outages or other damage.

 - Take supplies.
 It may be hard to find food, water and other essentials during a crisis.
 Take what you can carry comfortably.

 - Book tickets quickly.
-With low supply and high demand, options to leave can fill quickly.
+With low supply and high demand, options to leave can book out quickly.
 They can also be expensive.

 Contact people as soon as possible

 Contact your friends, family, airline and insurer as soon as you can.

 - Contact your loved ones.
 They may fear for your safety.
 Especially if they've heard about the earthquake or tsunami through the news or social media.
 The longer you leave it, the more distressed your loved ones will be.